bostoncleek/sawback_description/README.md

 # Known Issues
-There is a race condition when spawning a urdf with initial joint angles using the `-J` arg in gazebo.
-The workaround is that gazabo must be paused during startup and the `-unpause` arg must be passed to the `spawn_model` node.
+There is a race condition between ros_control and gazebo when spawning a urdf with initial joint angles using the `-J` arg in the `spawn_model` node.
+The simplest solution is that gazabo must be paused during startup and the `-unpause` arg must be passed to the `spawn_model` node.
 See [spawn_model -J initial joint positions not working #93](https://github.com/ros-simulation/gazebo_ros_pkgs/issues/93) for more information.
+There are many suggestions in this thread.
+Some users suggest the order in which ros_control and gazebo services are called can prevent the race condition.
+Based on the testing results the order in which these services are called does not reliably prevent the issue.
+Another alternative is to write a world plugin that dynamically creates a joint between the two robots at run time.
+The world plugin does exist in the git commits for this package that can do this.
+See SHA1 ID: 988d428 ("world plugin to dynamically create a joint between the robots at run time", 2020-05-25)

 # The Sawback